 Referenced above is Romans Chapter 7 of the message Bible, one of my favorite passages.
 It is about being torn between one way and another.
 In the flesh, we live a life of temptation and attack.
-It is the sinful nature that causes us to rage.
-It's not that one does not desire to do what is right, it's just we can't do what our heart wants.
-The proverbial "the mind is willing, but the flesh is weak."
+This sinful nature that causes us to rage simmers.
+People want to do what is right but we struggle to do what our heart wants.
+The proverbial, “the mind is willing, but the flesh weakens.”
 How true this statement is and Romans chapter 7 is such a beautiful passage addressing this truth.
 I suppose if we as Christians became a real Body of Christ, and we became the arms that heal, the hands that reach and the strength to hold one another up and to hold one another accountable.
 Well then, nothing could have power over our desires to follow Christ and to work to be more like Him each day.
 In all circumstance, God is always there, never letting go and yet we lose our grip.
-How fortunate are we that His grip never loosens.
+How fortunate are we that His grip never loosens?

 In life, we will battle the flesh and the will of sin, but as we already know, there is strength in the word of God.
-There's knowledge of revelation for His desires for His kingdom.
-We are to surrender all, and that is tough in these bodies we inhabit.
-We will fall short; we will need to regroup, we will need to go to Him.
-Even then the attacks will come, and we as a Body Of Christ can trust in Him who is the way when there is no other way.
+There’s knowledge of revelation for His desires for His kingdom to surrender all.
+While it is robust in these bodies we inhabit, everyone will fall short often needing to regroup.
+As the body of Christ go to Him as the attacks come.
+Trust in Him as the way when there is no other way.
 How amazing would life be if we could use the five-second delay to believe in God and His plan rather than go to our flesh-bound fears and reactions?
 So when we are at the end of our rope and thinking no one gets it, we will remember Jesus does.
 He gets us.
 Has us and holds us in every way and every day.
 Set things right on the cross when His flesh pierced for our sin.
-Our God is ever present in this world of contradictions, and He is the way to freedom from the chains of sin now and always.
+God is always present in this world of contradictions!
+He is the way to freedom from the chains of sin now and forever.
 He is the reason to remember to count to five and surrender!

 How it could be if we start to remember to cue our five second delay and help remind one another daily

-Have you ever wondered how in the violent storms some of the biggest and boldest trees had been uprooted?
-Are they left to lie scattered and displaced as they have succumbed to the attack of the fierce winds?
-They are then broken down into firewood and kindling or some other form to disperse to the world in need of fuel.
+Have you ever wondered how in the violent storms it had uprooted some of the biggest and boldest trees?
+Are they left to lie scattered and displaced, as they have succumbed to the attack of the fierce winds?
+We then break them down into firewood and kindling or some other form to disperse to the world in need of fuel.
 The tree that stood prominent moves away and yet it remains in the memory of those it presented itself.
 How about that Christians?
 Does this analogy remind you of anything?
 I think it does, the CROSS.
 Jesus was on a cross.
-He suffered for our sins; He died and rose again so that we could live in Him and He in us.
-He is everything the King of Kings, Lord of Lords and His tree was uprooted yet His Holy Spirit lives eternally.
-We need to be a tree for Christ one that shares and one that remembers the cross.
-One that tries with everything to be like Him always imparting the five-second delay of surrender.
+Jesus suffered for our sins; died and rose again so we could live in Him and He in us.
+The King of Kings, Lord of Lords and His cross is the root of our being.
+His Holy Spirit lives and we need to be a tree for Christ, one that shares and one that remembers the cross, and tries with everything to be like Him always imparting the five-second delay of surrender.

-Imagine Christians who live so strongly for the building of His kingdom as a body of Christ.
-Imagine the fuel they could provide as their trees stand on this earth.
-Imagine their tree one day, after many attacks of this earthly world being broken down and used for fuel, for the whole body of Christ.
+Christians should live strong building the kingdom as a body of Christ.
+Imagine, the fuel they could provide as their trees stand on this earth.
+Their tree’s one day, after many attacks of this earthly world being broken down and used for fuel, for the whole body of Christ.
 It is then the spirit of the body will soar to the heavens, home to their Father in Heaven.
 So let’s help one another with our five-second delay and keep looking up!
-Bring on the attacks because we are the body the BODY OF CHRIST and we will not be swayed; we are on a five-second delay.
+Bring on the attacks because we are the body OF CHRIST, and we will not sway; we are on a five-second delay.

 Do you want to be part of the Body of Christ, Can you Hold On to Surrender?